Fahleh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 printf "%.2f\n" $NUM: Prints a number with two decimal places, followed by a new line. printf "%xf\n" $DECIMAL: Converts a number from base 10 to base 16. tr "A-Za-z" "N-ZA-Mn-za-m": Encodes and decodes text using the rot13 encryption.
-Assume ASCII.
+Assume ASCII. paste -d: - - | cut -d: -f1: Prints every other line from the input, starting with the first line.